ddl-john-alexander/RAG/README.md

 # RAG
-This project demonstrates how to create a Retrieval Augmented Generation (RAG)
+This project demonstrates how to create a Retrieval Augmented Generation (RAG) solution in Domino.

-This file  constructs a prompt and calls OpenAI's models to get a response.
-You will need your OpenAPI and Pinecone keys to be set in the environment for this example.
-To work with OpenAI, set up your Pinecone index to have 1536 dimensions.

 ## Files